penn-cnt/BIDSIFY/README.md

 - `imaging_ce`
     - Contrast enrichment type of the image (i.e. ce-gad/etc.)

-#### Example Inputs
+### Example Inputs

-You can find examples of various input files [here](https://github.com/penn-cnt/CNT-codehub/tree/main/scripts/codehub/utils/acquisition/BIDS/samples/inputs/).
+You can find specific examples of various input files [here](https://github.com/penn-cnt/BIDSIFY/tree/main/samples/inputs).

 - `download_by_annotations.csv`
     - This sample is used for downloading all of the data within a iEEG.org file according to the annotation layer times.